paganotoni/tomus/README.md

 ## Tomus

-Tomus is a library that i use to setup monitoring and observability of the buffalo apps i work with.
-This will setup the app i pass to use `New Relic` and `Logentries`.
+Tomus is a library that i use to setup monitoring and observability of the buffalo apps I work with.
+This will setup the `*buffalo.App` passed app to use `New Relic` or `Datadog`, and `Logentries`.

 ### Usage